 - 1. (Optional) Daisy chain multiple composite asset strips. - a.
-Get a standard network patch cable that is within 2 meters. - b.
-Connect one end of the network cable to the RJ-45 connector labeled "Output" on the first composite asset strip. - c.
-Connect the other end of the cable to the RJ-45 connector labeled "Input" on the secondary composite asset strip. - d.
-Repeat the same steps to connect more composite asset strips.
-See Daisy-Chain Limitations of Composite Asset Strips (on page 76) for the maximum number of composite asset strips supported per chain.
+Connect a standard network patch cable that is within 2 meters to the RJ-45 connector labeled "Output" on the first composite asset strip. - b.
+Connect the other end of the cable to the RJ-45 connector labeled "Input" on the secondary composite asset strip.